-In 2004 officials created the GDL Parent Orientation Program to educate parents of teen drivers about their responsibilities under the law.
+In 2004 officials created the Graduated Driver's License (GDL) Parent Orientation Program to educate parents of teen drivers about their responsibilities under the law.
 OHS has now made the program available online for all parents and sponsors.

 DMV Teen Driving Task Force:

-OHS participates in a statewide Teen Driver Task Force lead by DMV.
-Two recently announced Task Force initiatives are the launch of a teen driver website at http://www.dmv.de.gov/services/driver_services/teen/index.shtml for teens and parents alike, and starting on July 1, 2009 the availability of bright yellow, reflective Novice Driver car magnets for parents to use when teens are behind the wheel.
+Past Task Force initiatives have included the launch of a teen driver website at http://www.dmv.de.gov/services/driver_services/teen/index.shtml for both teens and parents, and the availability of bright yellow, reflective Novice Driver car magnets for parents to use when teens are behind the wheel.